dwyl/WebRTC-SFU-demo/README.md

 The repo contains the model data used by `face-api`.

-You can run the Livebook:
+You can run this first Livebook:

 [![Run in Livebook](https://livebook.dev/badge/v1/blue.svg)](https://livebook.dev/run?url=https%3A%2F%2Fgithub.com%2Fdwyl%2FWebRTC-SFU-demo%2Fblob%2Fmain%2Flib%2Fecho.livemd)

+A refinment of the previous Livebook: we compute interpolation between really computed frames, one out of 10, and the computation is done in a [Web Worker](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API).

+The third uses the same technic but feaatures MediaPipe.

 ## The WebRTC flow without the face detection addition